rmitchellPitzer/cs124-1/docs/design.md

 - **Lab 3 Update:** More user testing!
 While this identified some things that I wasn't sure how I could fix, like the priority button not clearly indicating priority, it did lead to some css fixes, like text being centered better and icons being spaced properly.
 ![Cool new icons as well!](https://i.imgur.com/VXKVvih.png)

+**Lab 5 Update:** User testing was done, I was able to improve the way sharing is handled as well as the indicating whether a section is shared.

+**Lab 5.1 Update:** I also did user testing on this lab, and the results of this created better alignment of icons, font size changes, and general usability improvements.

 # the final design, including screen images and the flow for each task.
 - The designs previously have been the figma prototypes we created.
 The final design for the website as well as the flow per each task can be seen below: